 Argument Description sender String.
 Identifier for the client-side control. row Number.
 The number of the row the user double-clicked. objectName String.
 The name of the control within the DataWindow under the pointer when the user double-clicked.

-- 0 Continue processing - 1 Prevent the focus from changing

-When the user double-clicks on a DataWindow button, the DoubleClicked event occurs before the ButtonClicking event.
-When the user double-clicks anywhere else, the DoubleClicked event occurs when the mouse button is released.

-Postback calls to the DoubleClicked server-side event

-The corresponding server-side event can be triggered by the following event handlers: PBDataWindow_DoubleClicked, PBDataWindow_DelayedClicked, and PBDataWindow_DelayedClickedDifferent Row.

-This script in an .aspx file submits the value of the selected row in the DataWindow to the server:

-'''

-function objdwCustomers_DoubleClicked(sender,

-rowNumber, objectName) {

-document.Form1.rownum.value = rowNumber;

-document.Form1.submit();

-}

-'''

-ButtonClicked ButtonClicking Clicked RButtonDown
+Applies to Web DataWindow clie ent control Return codes Set the return code to affect the outcome of the event: Continue proc Prevent the for cessing cus from changing Usage event occurs before th -clicks on a DataWindow button, the DoubleClicked e ButtonClicking event.
+When the user double-clicks ubleClicked event occurs when the mouse button is The corresponding ser handlers: PBDataWind DoubleClicked server-side event ever-side event can be triggered by the following event dow_DoubleClicked, PBDataWindow_DelayedClicked, DelayedClickedDifferentRow.
+Examples This script in an .aspx DataWindow to the se file submits the value of the selected row in the prver: rowNumber, document.H wCustomers_DoubleClicked(sender, objectName) { Form1.rownum.value = rowNumber; Form1.submit(); See also ButtonClicked ButtonClicking Clicked RButtonDown